Deportation Defense Lawyer in Fresno

 After your hearing, the immigration judge will make their decision.
 If they rule against you, you can appeal this decision within 30 days to the Board of Immigration Appeals (BIA).

-Do You Need a Deportation Defense Attorney?
+Do You Need a Fresno Deportation Defense Attorney?

 Being removed from the country is a frightening prospect to many immigrants in the United States.
 Returning to your home country without your family, friends, or job forces you to start over.
 If you are facing deportation proceedings, the best way to protect yourself and your future is by working with a defense attorney.